KarthikKandula/Restaurant-Review/README.md

 This project uses Restaurant data from [OpenTable API http://opentable.herokuapp.com](http://opentable.herokuapp.com)

 ### NOTE:
 This application uses a database application server provided by my professor which was a central server setup for class purposes.
+You might have to change database